tonytvo/blog-generator/content/blog/4-hours-body/index.md

 # Quotes

-"Even if you are predisposed to being overweight, you're not predestined to be fat."
+Even if you are predisposed to being overweight, you're not predestined to be fat.

 "For a long time, I've known that the key to getting started down the path of being remarkable in anything is to simply act to be remarkable"